YasmineBB/saucehub/README.md

 ## Design

-I wanted a fairly minimalist overall design with a striking image on each page, few colours that complement each other and
+I wanted a fairly minimalist overall design with a striking image on each page and a range of colours that complement each other.

 ### Colour Scheme

 The colours I have chosen for the site maintain a simple, minimalist look with several shades of grey and a green feature colour.

 [![Colour-Pallette.png](https://i.postimg.cc/Xv8T5Q2V/Colour-Pallette.png)](https://postimg.cc/GB47wJwN)
-I chose green to be the complementary colour as it matches the green colour often associated with chillies and also matches with the green on the Homepage hero image.
+I chose green to be the feature colour as it matches the green that is often associated with chillies and also matches with the green on the Homepage hero image.
 It is softer than red, a colour often associated with chillies and hot sauce but can often be too bold, and the green goes with the tone of the site.
-The green is also used for the icons, borders and when the hover selector is used.
+The green is also used for the icons, borders, when the hover selector is used and to highlight a page for the reader to be directed to.
 The greys tie in wih the darker tone of the background images used across the site.
 White is used as a background colour for the rest of the site.